Business and Employers

 By Debra Gelbart

-The educational expansion will enlarge the pool of qualified applicants as major employers seek to fill high-quality jobs.
+The educational expansion significantly increases the pool of qualified applicants as major employers seek to fill high-quality jobs.
 These institutions of higher learning join Mesa Community College, Chandler-Gilbert Community College, ASU Polytechnic and A.T.
 Still University in preparing students to work within Mesa’s pillars of enterprise.

 Mesa’s diverse employment sectors help create a sustainable economy and are the foundation for these pillars.
 The pillars are: healthcare, education, aerospace/defense/aviation and technology and tourism, known in economic development circles as HEAT.